Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Faculty hired at the rank of assistant professor are expected to work full time at Siena for five (5) years before applying for tenure.
 This gives faculty the time needed to demonstrate excellence in teaching, scholarship and service as recognized by their colleagues at Siena.
 Faculty who have taught full time at a previous institution of higher education may be granted time toward satisfying this requirement at the time of hire.

-Faculty hired at the rank of professor must submit a tenure application in the second year, as per the Handbook II.B.1.d.
+Faculty hired at the rank of professor may be appointed for an initial term of up to two (2) years.
+If reappointed thereafter, the professor must apply and be considered for tenure, as per the Handbook II.D.1.b.
 These cases are rare, and the presumption is that hiring a professor is based on an outstanding scholarly record.
 Consideration for tenure in these cases will necessarily be grounded primarily on accomplishments in teaching and service during the first year at Siena, provided there is evidence of continuing scholarly or creative production.

 Teaching

-The College reaffirms the Handbook statement that “the primary function of faculty at Siena College is to teach” and refers departments to the teaching evaluation section of the Handbook III.A.1.a.
+The University reaffirms the Handbook statement that “the primary function of faculty at Siena University is to teach” and refers departments to the teaching evaluation section of the Handbook III.A.1.
 Faculty applying for tenure should have established a record of excellence in teaching, as assessed by student, departmental, and dean evaluations.
 The e-portfolio should include a “SmartEval Custom Report” for each course section and aggregated course evaluations; the narrative should include reflection on pedagogical growth.

 All departments must recognize that successful teaching in the First Year Seminar, Core courses, team or collaborative courses, community engaged courses and interdisciplinary courses should be considered positively toward developing a “record of excellence” in teaching.